shybovycha/shybovycha.github.io/my-app/src/posts/2025-03-27-modal-text-editors.md

 - 👎 very slow development cycle, so new features do not come out often (like twice a year, I believe)
 - 👎 no plugin system, making the new features even less frequent or even possible
 - 👎 very strongly opinionated developers, so if you are not comfortable with a feature - tough luck!
+- 👎 does not have file tree
+- 👎 file picker is very basic - only offers filtering by partial path match
+- 👎 semantic selection expansion is not exactly *expansion*, but more like "select this exact scope"
+- 👍 surround and semantic selection triggers are consistent e.g. make much more sense (`ms(`, `mr([`, `md[`; `maf`, `maa`)

+My current stance is that Neovim is a much stronger contender with a much broader set of (much better implemented) features, but the amount of time you have to spend to get to that state is enormous.
+And whilst much nicely organised out of the box, Helix is very much undercooked (in my opinion).

+Hence, for powerful and actual workloads - use Neovim, it is worth spending all that time configuring it for that purpose.
+For a casual relaxing but very restricted editing - Helix is an-okay choice.